abraunegg/onedrive/readme.md

 * libnotify desktop notifications for sync events, warnings, and errors.
 * Registers the OneDrive folder as a sidebar location in supported file managers, complete with a distinctive icon.
-* Works fully in both GUI and headless/server environments.
+* Works seamlessly in GUI and headless/server environments.
+A GUI is only required for Intune SSO, notifications, and sidebar integration; all other features function without graphical support.

 ## What's missing